It requires a bit of communication across the organization that you are working with.

 Ultimately you’ll end up providing a range of scenarios put forward and your decision-makers, your governance is going to make their set of decisions around whether the ability or the community wishes for that particular thing and a whole heap of other, – however they make their decisions.

-So perhaps that’s where this top, down and bottom approach come together where you have the intentions of both in leadership positions, elected representatives.
+So perhaps that’s where this top, down and bottom approach comes together where you have the intentions of both in leadership positions, elected representatives.

 They may be wanting to achieve one thing, whereas the engineering folk is looking at the assets that are actually on the ground or providing the transportation links and looking for what is needed for those.